FastTrack™ Strategic Planning System

 Before You Begin: How This SWOT Fits Into Your Plan

 A SWOT analysis summarizes your internal Strengths & Weaknesses and external Opportunities & Threats.
-In this app, the SWOT is fed directly from your earlier work—prior sections populate the inputs.
-Use the Add buttons to bring items forward; then review and refine them here.
+The SWOT can be fed directly from your earlier work—you can use the results from prior sections to populate the inputs.
+Use the Add buttons to bring items forward; then review and refine them and through brainstorming or individual insight add what might be missing, and, finally, prioritize them to focus your plan.

 How to work this section: